 What is a Bubble?

-A bubble in economics refers to a market phenomenon characterized by a sudden and significant increase in the price of an asset or market as a result of excessive speculation and optimism.
+The meaning of bubble in economics refers to a market phenomenon characterized by a sudden and significant increase in the price of an asset or market as a result of excessive speculation and optimism.
 It is often followed by a rapid and steep decline in prices, leaving many investors with significant losses.

 Bubbles are a result of market participants becoming overly optimistic and investing large amounts of capital in an asset or market, which drives up prices.
 This results in a self-fulfilling cycle where more and more people invest in the asset or market, causing prices to rise even further.
 However, when this cycle reaches its peak, and people start to realize that prices are unsustainable, the bubble eventually bursts, and prices fall quickly.